-Consequently, the Bank expects a low interest environment to persist to help stimulate recovery until certain economic growth factors such as credit demand or consumer spending normalize.
+The Bank expects a low interest environment to persist to help stimulate recovery until certain economic growth factors such as credit demand or consumer spending normalize.

 The pandemic also accelerated the shift of consumer behavior towards digital banking.
-The industry and the Bank experienced immense growth in electronic transactions (e.g., fund transfers, bills payment, etc.), as well as increased users of digital channels and applications in 2020.
+The banking industry in general, and Unionbank in particular, experienced immense growth in electronic transactions (e.g. fund transfers and in-app bills payment), as well as increased users of digital channels and applications since 2020.
 The Bank expects this trend to continue, especially as more Filipinos discover and experience the advantages of digital payments and digital banking.